Creating a Monthly Allowance for Your College StudentAugust 1, 2022

 Planning a monthly allowance for your college student can benefit them in many ways:

 - Allows focus to remain on school.
-When a student does not have to work while taking classes, it gives them more opportunity to study and excel in school.
+Students who do not have to work while taking classes have more time to study, which can help them excel in school.

 - Minimizes tough money decisions.
 If your college student has a limited income that doesn’t cover all their monthly expenses, they may have to make some difficult financial choices.
-If a student has a monthly allowance and uses it wisely, it can help mitigate financial stress.
+If a student uses a monthly allowance wisely, it can help mitigate financial stress.

 - Teaches your student budgeting strategies.
 Having a monthly allowance in college allows students to learn about smart saving and spending before entering the professional world.
 Plus, it enables them to practice using budgeting tools for college students.